 Identified Risk Factors

-PROFESSIONAL SCREENINGBreast exams by your physician or nurse practitioner on a yearly basis are important in addition to your self-exams in identifying abnormalities early.
+Breast exams by your physician or nurse practitioner on a yearly basis are important in addition to your self-exams in identifying abnormalities early.

 IMAGING studies, such as a screening mammogram, complement breast exams done by yourself and your health professionals.
 Recent studies reported in the public press have been confusing, but current recommendations by the medical community include annual mammograms (digital if possible as they show things more clearly) at age 40.